 - Do a complete wipe and restore across all devices.

 - Restore lost files from your last backup onto clean devices.

 We’ve seen too many businesses allow it to get to this point, rather than investing in long-term, comprehensive protection from the start.
 We have reached the point where cybersecurity is no longer an option.
 Much like auto or home insurance, we need cybersecurity to protect us from potential threats that could lead to a catastrophe before it happens.
 Otherwise, the burden of recovery rests fully on your shoulders.

 Proactive Protection: Partner with IND Corporation

-At IND Corporation, we understand our responsibility as NJ’s leading experts in ransomware prevention, cybersecurity and managed IT services.
+At IND Corporation, we understand our responsibility as Morristown’s leading experts in ransomware prevention, cybersecurity and managed IT services.
 Our number one priority is to stay ahead of the current state of cybersecurity to provide a zero trust, comprehensive environment for you to work productively and with ease.
 Regardless of the size of your business, industry or current objectives, a partnership with our experts can provide the peace of mind you need and the tools you deserve to get your jobs done well.